mparkin/pump/readme.md

 #   PUMP CONTROL SOFTWARE

-Raspberry PI based pythong controls to run a peristaltic pump with a stepper moter
+Raspberry PI based python controls to run a peristaltic pump with a stepper moter

 #  Prototype

 The prototype has an expensive stepper control box and the controls are simple.
-PRoductions protoype and productio units will have a more cost sensitive contoller system
+Productions protoype and production units will have a more cost sensitive controller system and the controlling software will need to add stepper coil controls.